 Social media along with other forms of communication such as text, GPS, email and internet search history can provide your spouse’s attorney with potentially damaging evidence.
 Oftentimes, innocuous posts on social media sites are misconstrued or are presented in such a manner by your spouse that you are portrayed in an unfavorable light to the family court judge.
 An increasing number of people are posting every single occurrence in their lives on Facebook and similar sites.
 According to studies, Facebook and social media are the main cause of one-third of all divorces.
 Beware when using social media especially if you are going through a contested divorce in Arizona.

-Moreover it is recommended that you retain the services of an experienced Divorce lawyer in Tucson, AZ as soon as possible to help you navigate through this complex process.
+Moreover it is recommended that you retain the services of an experienced Divorce lawyer in Arizona as soon as possible to help you navigate through this complex process.

 Fill out the form below to receive a free and confidential initial consultation.